egovernment/egovernment.github.io/_how-to/part-a/102-change-the-description-of-a-service-from-my-account.markdown

 In the branch "[change-the-description-of-the-service](https://github.com/egovernment/eregistrations-demo/tree/change-the-description-of-the-service)" of eregistrations-demo :

-Change the description of the service from "Short description of demo registration process" to "Demo service was created for demo purposes only.".
+Change the description of the service from *"Short description of demo registration process"* to *"Demo service was created for demo purposes only."*.

 ### Solution